 Olde Town Reinvestment Plan

-On June 1, the City of Arvada announced it has engaged Denver-based firm Dig Studio on a Strategic Reinvestment Plan that includes the development of a shared 20-year vision for Olde Town Arvada as well as a study into the feasibility of permanently maintaining street closures that have created a pedestrian experience.
-Visit arvada.org/about/news-events/city-of-arvada-selects-dig-studio-to-lead-olde-town-arvada-strategic-reinvestment-plan to review the complete press release.
+June 2022: The City of Arvada secured Dig Studio, Denver-based design firm, to partner with the City on the Olde Town Strategic Reinvestment Plan, which includes the development of a shared 20-year vision for Olde Town Arvada as well as a study into the feasibility of permanently maintaining street closures that have created a pedestrian experience.

 Olde Town Street Improvements